xw-c/TDIB-CCD/README.md

 ### Geometric primitives
 CCD methods between parametric surfaces have been tested on different geometric primitives, including triangular patches and rectangular patches of 1st/2nd/3rd order.
 Each patch is represented by a list of control points.
 Taking third-order patches as an example, we illustrate the order below.
 - Each control point of an rectangular patch of order $n$ is denoted by 2 integers indicating its position on the $(u,v)$ grid.
-- Each control point of an triangular patch of order $n$ is denoted by 3 integers, which sums into $n$, indicating its position on the $(u,v,w)$ grid.
+- Each control point of an triangular patch of order $n$ is denoted by 3 integers, which add up to $n$, indicating its position on the $(u,v,w)$ grid.

 ![](img/geo.gif)